 “I prefer to use the Navigation custom dimension (values: NAVIGATE, RELOAD, BACK/FORWARD) to determine where my users are coming from,” says Jordan Terry of TorHoerman Law.
 “This makes it easy to determine which platforms and what content types are sending our users to our website.
 We can then look at conversion rates to determine the highest rate of conversions for each of the social media platforms that we use.”

 “When looking at Social Media engagement on Google Analytics, users and new user stats help to give an indication on engagement,” says Mikaella King of Blinds Direct.
 “Compare month over month or week over week to see if your audience is growing and using your channels.
 Another key aspect to look at is revenue and transactions.
 Looking at these things will help you determine if your content is bringing in the correct audience type and if they are clicking through and making a purchase.”

 Cayley Vos of Netpaths adds, “We compare the ratio of new visitors vs. return visitors.
 If visitors from social media are not returning, we will change the social media strategy to boost engagement.
 We see how active and engaged social media visitors are by analyzing the value for time on site.
 This data helps us understand if we are targeting the right audience.”

-In order to measure your social media strategy properly, you need to start by understanding your goal(s) and then identify the metrics you are going to use to determine whether or not it is working (i.e. traffic, new leads, revenue, etc).
-Free tools, such as Google Analytics, can help you do this.
+In order to measure your social media strategy properly, you need to start by understanding your goal(s) and then identify the metrics you are going to use to determine whether or not it is working (i.e. traffic, new leads, revenue, etc). tools, such as Google Analytics, and our custom social media dashboard software can help you do this.